+1. Warning

-- 1. Warning - a.
+- a.
 Notice to the student that a violation of NYFA policies or regulations has occurred and that continued or repeated violations of NYFA policies or regulations may be cause for further disciplinary action. - b.
-A warning carries no transcript notation. - 2.
-Disciplinary Probation - a.
-A status imposed for a specific period of time in which a student must demonstrate conduct that abides by NYFA's policies and expectations.
-Conditions restricting the student's privileges or eligibility for NYFA activities may be imposed.
-A temporary transcript notation mav accompany the probationary period.
-Further misconduct the probationary during period or violation of any conditions of the probation may result in additional disciplinary action, including but not limited to, suspension or expulsion.
+A warning carries no transcript notation.

+2. Disciplinary Probation

+- a.
+A status imposed for a specific period of time in which a student. must demonstrate conduct that abides by NYFA's policies and expectations.
+Conditions student's restricting the privileges or eligibility for NYFA activities may be imposed.
+A temporary transcript notation may accompany the probationary Further misconduct period. during the probationary period or violation of any conditions of the probation may result in additional disciplinary action, including but not limited to, suspension or expulsion. - b.
+Disciplinary probation carries a temporary transcript notation that is only noted on the student's transcript during the duration of the disciplinary probation.
+When the disciplinary probation period concludes, the transcript notation is removed.

-- b.
-Disciplinary probation carries temporary а transcript notation that is only noted on the student's transcript during duration of the the disciplinary probation.
-When disciplinary probation the concludes, period the transcript notation is removed. - 3.
-Deferred Suspension - a.
-A status imposed for a specific period of time in which the student must successfully complete conditions outlined by the Title IX Coordinator and/or may be a period in which suspension from NYFA is deferred or delayed until a later date.
-Further violations of NYFA's policies, or failure to complete any assigned conditions may result in additional disciplinary action including, but not limited to, suspension or expulsion. - b.
+3. Deferred Suspension

+- a.
+A status imposed for a specific period of time in which the student must successfully complete conditions outlined by the Title IX Coordinator and/or may be a period in which suspension from NYFA is deferred or delayed until a later Further violations of date.
+NYFA's policies, or failure to complete anv assigned conditions result may in additional disciplinary action including, but not limited to, suspension or expulsion. - b.
 Deferred suspension carries a temporary transcript notation that is only noted on the student's transcript during the duration of the deferred suspension.
 When the deferred suspension period concludes, the transcript notation is removed.